To view all the instructions on one page, please click the "Printer-friendly version" link above and cancel the print dialog box.

 OSAP—Income Verification Discrepancy

-The Ministry found out that you had misreported your income and placed a restriction on your OSAP file for three to five years.
+An OSAP Income Verification Discrepency occurs when the Ministry has found out that you misreported your income and placed a restriction on your OSAP file for three to five years.
 Those affected may appeal the decision.
 For more information on the appeal process, please contact the U of T Enrolment Services Office.
 You will not be eligible for OGS until the restriction is lifted.

 Previous Government Awards